alberthun/legacy-sense-docs/guides/002-sdks/002-android-sdk.md

 ```

 #### Send Sensor Data to External Servers
-If you wish to send data to your own servers, use **setSendEvents** to disabling sending to Sense servers but instead just broadcast them to the app and delete from local database:
+If you wish to send data to your own servers, use **setSendEvents** to disable sending to Sense servers but instead just broadcast it to the app then delete from local database:
 ```java
 ReachConfig config = new ReachConfig();
 config.setSendEvents(false); //defaults to true